What happens if your neighbour’s tree falls on your home?

 Other factors can further complicate the situation, such as the involvement of commercial businesses or municipal-owned trees.
 Thankfully, in these scenarios, often the damage can be covered by someone else’s insurance.

-For example, explains de Pruis, if a tree service company negligently cuts down a tree, causing damage, their commercial liability insurance may be responsible for covering the costs.
+For example, de Pruis explains that if a tree service company negligently cuts down a tree, causing damage, their commercial liability insurance may be responsible for covering the costs.

 “Depending on the jurisdiction, there's typically some type of municipal government act that outlines situations about liability,” says de Pruis.
 “You’ll have finite time periods to report the claim – usually 30 days – and that legislation essentially gives some broader protections to the municipality.”